Garrett mayor reports on city’s progress

 • The water department replaced the downtown water lines in the late winter/early spring of last year in what Fiandt referred to a very important undertaking.
 They also replaced 19 lead service lines and supplied more than 190 million gallons of safe drinking water for residents.

-• The wastewater plant kept everything running very efficiently this year again.
-Fiandt praised their diligence, noting there weren’t any major problems.
+• The wastewater plant kept everything running very efficiently this year again, praising their diligence that there weren’t any major problems.
 The department hauled away 1.3 million gallons of sludge for treatment, equating to 368,244 pounds.

-The Garrett Fire Department reported 476 total calls; 333 for medical assistance and an average response time of just over six minutes.
+The Garrett Fire Department reported 476 total calls, 333 medical assists and an average response time of just over six minutes.
 Department members logged 982 hours of training and a children’s education program.

-Fiandt also reported positive growth last year, with reports from City Planner Milton Otero showing an increase in permits at the rate of 3.28% over 2018, an increase of 125.3% for permits in residential dwellings, with a five-year total of $14.7 million in industrial projects, an increase of 177.8% over last year, development plans at an increase of 62.3%, one subdivision last year, but a five-year total of five subdivisions.
+Fiandt also reported positive growth last year, with reports from the City Planner showing an increase in permits at the rate of 3.28% over 2018, an increase of 125.3% for permits in residential dwellings, with a five-year total of $14,7 million in industrial projects, an increase of 177.8% over last year, development plans at an increase of 62.3%, one subdivision last year, but a five-year total of five subdivisions.

 Street, sidewalk and downtown improvements